google/deepvariant/docs/deepvariant-build-test.md

 because we will need to use its `gsutil` command to fetch some dependencies.

-The `build-prereq.sh` command below will install a number of system packages to fulfill DeepVariant's prerequisites (using apt-get and pip, invoked via sudo), and will fetch some precompiled binaries (for Tensorflow and CLIF) from our Google Cloud Storage bucket (using gsutil).
+The `build-prereq.sh` command below will install a number of system packages to fulfill DeepVariant's prerequisites (using apt-get and pip, invoked via sudo).

-You could build Tensorflow and CLIF from source if you prefer; see their respective source distributions for details.
-Update the prereq script to use your installed versions if you do that, since we expect them to wind up in standard locations.
+This commands also downloads and builds TensorFlow and CLIF from source.

 Run the following commands to install prerequisites, build the DeepVariant programs, and then run tests.